warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         Used to set the message that is sent to the SMTP client when the client IP is listed inside one of the "CustMapsList".

+    [SmtpMsgIPBan]
+        Used to set the message that is sent to the SMTP client when the client IP is listed inside the file SMTP.IPMAP.TAB.

     [CustomSMTPMessage]
         Set this to the message that you want to follow the standard SMTP error response sent by XMail, as in (one line, remember the =>):